-Information from the Bureau of Labor Statistics shows that people with an associate degree will earn on average \$6,656 more a year than those with a high school degree alone.
+Information from the Bureau of Lab or Statistics shows that people with an associate degree will earn on average \$6,656 more a year than those with a high school degree alone.
 An associate degree will give you an advantage for many jobs.
 Unemployment rates for people with an associate degree is under 3%.
-The associate degree can help you advance at your current job and prepare you for a hachelor's degree at the institution of your choice.
+The associate degree can help you advance at your current job and prepare you for a bachelor's degree at the institution of your choice.

 At Jackson State, we work hard to make sure you graduate with your associate degree and arrive at a university prepared to start junior-level courses.
-That's why we have special agreements with Tennessee Board of Regents (TBR) schools that allow students completing the Associate of Arts/Science degree to transfer as juniors.
+That's why we have special agreements with Termessee Board of Regents (TBR) schools that allow students completing the Associate of Arts/Science degree to transfer as juniors.
 Check with the school you plan to attend to see which major courses you need to take for your field of interest.
 TBR schools include:

 - Austin Peay State University

 - East Tennessee State University

-- Middle Tennessee State University
+- Middle Termessee State University

-- Tennessee State University
+- Tennes see State University

-- Tennessee Technological University
+- Tennes see Technological University

-- The University of Memphis
+- •The University of Memphis